Darsssiiieee/CSS_FLEX/README.md

     - **space-around**: items evenly distributed with equal space around each line
     - **space-evenly**: items are evenly distributed with equal space around them
     - **stretch**: lines stretch to take up the remaining space
--   **order**: By default, flex items are laid out in the source order.
+* order: By default, flex items are laid out in the source order.
 However, the order property controls the order in which they appear in the flex container.
--   **flex-grow**: This defines the ability for a flex item to grow if necessary.
+* flex-grow: This defines the ability for a flex item to grow if necessary.
 It accepts a unitless value that serves as a proportion.
 It dictates what amount of the available space inside the flex container the item should take up.
 If all items have flex-grow set to 1, the remaining space in the container will be distributed equally to all children.
 If one of the children has a value of 2, that child would take up twice as much of the space as either one of the others (or it will try, at least).
--   **flex-shrink**: This defines the ability for a flex item to shrink if necessary.
+* flex-shrink: This defines the ability for a flex item to shrink if necessary.
--   **flex-basis**: This defines the default size of an element before the remaining space is distributed.
+* flex-basis: This defines the default size of an element before the remaining space is distributed.
 It can be a length (e.g. 20%, 5rem, etc.) or a keyword.
 The auto keyword means “look at my width or height property” (which was temporarily done by the main-size keyword until deprecated).
 The content keyword means “size it based on the item’s content” – this keyword isn’t well supported yet, so it’s hard to test and harder to know what its brethren max-content, min-content, and fit-content do.
--   **flex**: This is the shorthand for flex-grow, flex-shrink and flex-basis combined.
+* flex: This is the shorthand for flex-grow, flex-shrink and flex-basis combined.
 The second and third parameters (flex-shrink and flex-basis) are optional.
 The default is 0 1 auto, but if you set it with a single number value, like flex: 5;, that changes the flex-basis to 0%, so it’s like setting flex-grow: 5; flex-shrink: 1; flex-basis: 0%;.
+* align-self: This allows the default alignment (or the one specified by align-items) to be overridden for individual flex items.